muralcode/financialapp-ios/README.md

-# financialapp-ios
+# Financialapp-iOS
-Financial app demonstrating using Swift, SwiftUI and Core Data
+iOS Financial app demonstration using Swift, SwiftUI and Core Data

 Swift Best Practises used.